Sutherland Springs church shooting: Investigation

-The Texas Rangers led the investigation, with the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) assisting.
-Investigators initially said the shooting was not racially or religiously motivated, rather by a dispute with Kelley's mother-in-law.
+The Texas Rangers led the investigation, with assistance from the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+Investigators initially said the shooting was not racially or religiously motivated, rather by a dispute with Kelley's mother-in-law who occasionally attended the church but was not present during the shootings.
 There was no indication that anyone other than Kelley was involved in the shooting.